 From being climatically incredible to having the best diving, snorkeling and swimming spots, the Maltese Islands need nothing more to be the perfect vacation destination.
 Not a fan of the water?
 Charming cultural experiences and awesome timeless architecture await you.
-Check out our ten facts that will have you have you Malta bourn before you know it.
+Here are ten fun facts you didn’t know about the islands of Malta, Gozo and Comino, that will have you planning your next vacation to Malta before you know it.

-1. A colossal climate
+1. A Colossal Climate

-3. The Awesome Azure
+3. The Deep Blue

-4. Sensational sunken ships
+4. Sensational Sunken Ships

 After WWII, sunken ships are a plenty.
-The depths surrounding the Maltese Islands have more than their fair share of awesome shipwrecks to explore, including the P29, dubbed one of the 10 most incredible sunken ships on earth.
+The depths surrounding the Maltese Islands have more than their fair share of awesome shipwrecks to explore, including the P29, dubbed as one of the 10 most incredible sunken ships on earth.
 Watch this video by Aquatica to see what is waiting for you to discover.

-5. Forest Free yet fantastic
+5. Forest Free Yet Fantastic

-6. The curious Calypso Cave
+6. The Curious Calypso Cave

 7. Motorcars in Mdina

-8. Be the belle of the ball
+8. Be the Belle of the Ball

 In August each year there is a Ball of the August Moon held at the President’s summer residence, Verdala Palace.
 And yes, you are invited!
 Tickets can be purchased online!

-10. A handsome history
+10. A Handsome History

-The new Capital, Valletta, is one of the most concentrated historic areas in the world according to UNESCO.
+The new Capital, Valletta, is one of the most concentrated historic areas in the world, according to UNESCO.
 Being ruled by Phoenicians, Greeks, Romans, Arabs, Byzantines and the Knights of St. John, there are 320 diverse monuments to ponder and marvel at.

 There really is no better time than all year round, to visit this wonderful island nation.
 Regardless of what kind of vacation you are looking for, Malta is the destination.
-It is like a ‘pick your own adventure’ haven incased in crisp blue waters, limestone walls and enough culture to captivate and charm you endlessly.
+It is like a ‘pick your own adventure’ haven encased in crisp blue waters, limestone walls and enough culture to captivate and charm you endlessly.